r4ulcl/nTask/README.md

 The manager will read the configuration file, connect to the database, and start listening for incoming connections on the specified port.

 ## Usage worker

+The best way to deploy workers is to close a base image and duplicate it as needed.
+The easiest option to modify later is to install nTask and the tools directly on the VPS.

 ### Worker flags